How to Use SMS Communication To Reach Your Clients

 - it offers a relevant discount based on a client’s purchase history.

-You can use SMS to find out how your client’s last in-store visit was, how their dinner was, how well your mobile site is working, how many messages they wish to receive, what their opinion is on new products you’re planning to launch and infinitely more.
+You can use SMS messages to find out how your client’s last in-store visit was, how their dinner was, how well your mobile site is working, how many messages they wish to receive, what their opinion is on new products you’re planning to launch and infinitely more.

 Businesses that consider customer opinions and customer satisfaction are on the right track and are more likely to keep their customers, especially considering that only 1 out of 26 unhappy customers complain and that 91% of unhappy customers who don’t complain will never do business with you again.